-Annuities are a good investment if you are buying them for the right reasons.
+Annuities are good investments if you are buying them for the right reasons.

-The only real way to determine if an annuity is a good investment for you is to have a plan.
-Your plan should dictate what your investment goals are and show you how to make choices that help you accomplish those goals.
+The only real way to determine whether an annuity is a good investment for you is to have a plan.
+It should dictate what your investment goals are and should show you how to make choices that help you accomplish those goals.
 If you want to ensure part of the outcome, an annuity might be a good choice.

 When an Annuity Is a Good Investment

-First and foremost, an annuity is an insurance product, which means you buy it to reduce risk.
+First and foremost, an annuity is an insurance product, which means that you buy it to reduce risk.
 Some annuities, like variable annuities, have a selection of stock and bond portfolios available as investment choices inside the insurance contract.
 Other annuities are true insurance with no investment component at all.

-There is one thing an annuity can do well, which is to provide a hedge against longevity risk (the risk of living far longer than you thought you would).
+There is one thing that an annuity can do well, which is to provide a hedge against longevity risk (the risk of living far longer than you thought you would).
 If you are buying it for that reason, an annuity can be a good investment.

 An annuity might be the perfect investment choice for you if you know your retirement goals, can see how the annuity helps you accomplish those goals, and understand all the fees and restrictions of the annuity product you are considering.
 You should understand how the annuity income is taxed when payout begins, what investment options are available, and how the annuity complements other investments you have.

 When an Annuity Is Not a Good Investment

 If someone is trying to sell you an annuity without looking at your entire financial picture, be cautious.
-Many people selling annuities mean well, but they may not have a thorough understanding of the products they are selling.
-They may not have a good grasp on the tax implications, and if they haven't done any planning for you, they can't see how that product is going to fit into your retirement picture.
+Many people selling annuities mean well, but they might not have a thorough understanding of the products they are selling.
+They might not have a good grasp of the tax implications, and if they haven't done any planning for you, they can't see how that product would fit into your retirement picture.